ASIA MARKETS: Asian Markets Largely Gain, Though Regulatory Moves Weigh In China, Hong Kong

 Continue Reading Below

-Asian equities extended last week's global stock rally, with most indexes strengthening Monday morning even as fresh regulatory steps in China weighed on stocks in Hong Kong and China.
+Indexes in Hong Kong, China and Taiwan opened lower, weighed by fresh regulatory steps in China, while others in the region rose further.

-Indexes in both markets fell by as much as 0.5%, with financial stocks weakening after China's banking regulator issued fresh regulations late Friday.
-OCBC Bank said the latest proposals send a clear message that fundamentals and transparency will be the course for China's commercial banks to contain financial risks.
+But Taiwan's Taiex was at fresh 28-year highs by midday and the Shanghai Composite Index ended morning trading up 0.3%, on track for its seventh straight session of gains.

-The sector's stocks rose strongly in both China and Hong Kong last week.
-China Construction Bank (0939.HK) was down 1% in Hong Kong.
+Tommy Xie, an economist at OCBC Bank in Singapore said the latest proposals by China's banking regulator send a clear message that fundamentals and transparency will be the course for China's commercial banks to contain financial risks.

-But more broadly, "there are no signs of a pullback yet," said Margaret Yang, a market analyst at CMC.
-Asian equities should maintain a positive outlook as major markets are set to keep building on recent gains, she added.
+Major Chinese banks pared early weakness by midday in Hong Kong, with Bank of China (3988.HK) and China Construction Bank (0939.HK) each down about 0.5%.

 Continue Reading Below